Gerardo García León

 Gerardo García León (born 7 December 1974), known simply as Gerardo, is a Spanish retired footballer, currently manager of EDF Logroño women's team.
-A defender of wide range, he operated on the right flank.
+A versatile defender he mainly played at right back.

-During his extensive professional career he played for ten different clubs, all in his country, after emerging through Real Madrid's youth system.
-He amassed La Liga totals of 240 games and nine goals mainly in representation of Málaga (five seasons), adding 280 matches and 19 goals in the Segunda División.
+During his extensive professional career he played for ten different clubs, all in Spain, after emerging through Real Madrid's youth system.
+He amassed La Liga totals of 240 games and nine goals mainly while playing for Málaga (five seasons), playing 280 matches and scoring 19 goals in the Segunda División.

 Club career

 Born in Seville, Andalusia, Gerardo was an unsuccessful Real Madrid graduate – he never appeared for the first team – and started playing professionally in the Segunda División, with CD Leganés, UE Lleida and CD Badajoz.
-In 1998–99 he made his debut in La Liga, playing 34 matches for Villarreal CF who was relegated at the season's end.
+In 1998–99 he made his debut in La Liga, playing 34 matches for Villarreal CF who were relegated at the season's end.

 Having started 1999–2000 in the second division, Gerardo was purchased by Valencia CF in January 2000, appearing scarcely for the Che during the campaign but being a starter in the UEFA Champions League final loss to Real Madrid.
 He spent 2000–01 on loan to CA Osasuna, also in the top flight.

-Gerardo had his most successfully period at Málaga CF, playing five seasons for a side that had four consecutive mid-table positions and also helping them win the 2002 UEFA Intertoto Cup.
-In 2005–06 the team finished last, with the player scoring twice (in two 2–1 defeats).
+Gerardo had his most successful period at Málaga CF, playing five seasons for a side that had four consecutive mid-table positions and also helping them win the 2002 UEFA Intertoto Cup.
+In 2005–06 the team finished last, with Gerardo scoring twice (in two 2–1 defeats).

-For 2006–07, Gerardo joined Real Sociedad, who would also be relegated at the end of the campaign.
-He retained his first-choice status in his second and third years.
+For the 2006–07 season, Gerardo joined Real Sociedad, who would also be relegated at the end of the campaign.
+He retained his place in the first team in his second and third years.

-Gerardo moved to Córdoba CF initially for one season, in the last hours of the August 2009 transfer window.
-After only 12 second-tier games in the second season, the 36-year-old left after his contract was not re-renewed, and signed for SD Logroñés of Tercera División, retiring two years later.
+Gerardo moved to Córdoba CF initially for one season, in the later hours of the August 2009 transfer window.
+After only 12 second-tier games in the second season, the 36-year-old left after his contract was not renewed, and signed for SD Logroñés of Tercera División, retiring two years later.

 After retiring, Gerardo founded the 'Gerardo García León Tiki-taka Football Academy' and also acted as youth coach for amateurs Comillas CF. On 12 June 2019, he was appointed manager of Primera División (women) team EDF Logroño.

 Personal life

-Gerardo's two older brothers, Eduardo (born 1969) and Moisés, and younger Manuel (1978), were also footballers.
+Gerardo has two older brothers, Eduardo (born 1969) and Moisés, and a younger brother Manuel (1978), who were also footballers.
 The second, a forward, played nearly 600 games as a professional.